Herbert Gouverneur Ogden: Career

-On April 22, 1863, Ogden joined the U.S. Coast and Geodetic Survey as an aide.
+On April 22, 1863, Ogden joined the United States Coast Survey as an aide.
 He originally worked on the defenses of Washington, D.C. during the American Civil War.
 The following year, he went to map the coast of North Carolina for the Union Navy.
 In 1865, he went on an expedition to Nicaragua, and in 1870 to Panama and the Darien.
-He was promoted to subassistant on January 1, 1869 and to assistant on January 1, 1872.
+He was promoted to subassistant on January 1, 1869, and to assistant on January 1, 1872.

 Ogden co-founded the National Geographic Society in 1888.
-In 1890 while at the U.S. Coast and Geodetic Survey, Ogden was named by President Benjamin Harrison in Executive Order No. 28 as a member of the newly created Board on Geographic Names, where he served under Thomas Mendenhall, the first chairman of the board on Geographic Names.
+In 1890 while at the United States Coast and Geodetic Survey, Ogden was named by President Benjamin Harrison in Executive Order No. 28 as a member of the newly created Board on Geographic Names, where he served under Thomas Mendenhall, the first chairman of the board on Geographic Names.
 In 1893 he mapped the Alaska-Canada border.
 He was a vice-president of the National Geographic Society.
 He served as the inspector of hydrography and topography at the U.S. Coast and Geodetic Survey from 1898 to his death.